georgiastuart/utdweteachcs_pelican/content/pages/modules/module_01/module_overview.md

 - if-else statements
 - operations

-Please note that making an account on either of these services is not required.

 ## In class

-This week in class we'll use block-based programming to interact with the TI-Nspire and Innovator Hub!
-You will need a non-chromebook computer for this to install the teacher software on.
-Please let Georgia know if you need to borrow one for class.
+We'll learn to use trinket and use block-based programming to interact with the TI-Nspire and Innovator Hub!

-Remember that you're welcome to attend both days of class if you would like to revisit the in-class activity or simply work on your weekly assignments with the instructional team on hand.